 11 Sub-Committees focus on specific initiatives.
 You do not need to be a member of the MSWAB to join a sub-committee.

-The SWAB meets at 6 p.m on the second Wednesday of each month, except in July and August.
-All meetings are open to the public.
-If you would like to attend a SWAB meeting, please Contact Us so we can add your name to the security list.
+Meetings are open to the public and convene the second Wednesday of every month, except in July and August.
+Contact Us to add your name to the security list.